6abc Dunkin' Thanksgiving Day Parade: Television coverage

 Since 1966, the parade has been broadcast on WPVI, as well as simulcast on other television stations throughout the United States.
-Viewers worldwide could also watch the telecast on the station's website, 6abc.com.
+Viewers could also watch the telecast on the station's website, 6abc.com, ABC News Live, Disney+ and Hulu, and since 2023, the parade has been aired internationally via the YouTube page of ABC News.

 Good Morning America, ABC's national morning news program, sends a reporter to the event each year and covers festivities leading up to the parade.
-Recently, Good Morning America then-weather anchor Sam Champion participated in hosting, marking his 6th year of participation in 2013.
+In 2013, then-Good Morning America weather anchor Sam Champion participated in hosting in his sixth year.
 In more recent years, current GMA weekday weather anchor Ginger Zee has participated in hosting.

 Jim O'Brien was the program's first host; Dave Roberts became a perennial host upon joining the station in 1978.
-After the sudden death of O'Brien in 1983, WPVI's Lisa Thomas-Laury "took the reins" as Roberts's co-host.
+After the sudden death of O'Brien in 1983, WPVI's Lisa Thomas-Laury joined as Roberts's co-host.
 Together, Roberts and Thomas-Laury hosted the parade for nearly 20 years.
 When Thomas-Laury began to experience health problems in 2002, WPVI weather anchor Cecily Tynan replaced her.
 2006 marked the program's first high-definition telecast.

-Since her return to WPVI, Thomas-Laury helped host the finale in 2005 and 2006.
+Since her return to WPVI, Thomas-Laury helped host the finale in 2006 and 2007.
 In 2009, the station announced that Roberts would retire from broadcasting on December 11 of that year.
-Thomas-Laury made a special appearance in 2009 to celebrate Roberts's years as host.
+Thomas-Laury made a special appearance in 2009, to celebrate Roberts's years as host.
+Thomas-Laury (who would subsequently retire from broadcasting in 2016) and Roberts both made a special appearance in the broadcast booth during the centennial edition of the parade in 2019.

 The current hosting team is Tynan and WPVI news anchor Rick Williams, who replaced Roberts.

-Along with Tynan and Williams, Action News weather anchor Karen Rogers reports from the sidelines during the event.
-Rogers (along with Williams and Tynan) also hosts the annual countdown from 8:30 am to 9:00 am (usually shown exclusively in Philadelphia).
-Along with Rogers, fellow weather anchor Adam Joseph travels the route on a golf cart to give viewers a glimpse of the parade as it goes down the Benjamin Franklin Parkway.
-He also hosts the "Parade Fan Cam" segment, where viewers can log on to the station's website and see all of the people who line the Parkway as well.
-Some of the people end up featured on the actual broadcast of the parade.
-In 2014, Alicia Vitarelli took over Joseph's role on the route and as the host of the "Parade Fan Cam."
-Starting in 2017, both Joseph and Vitarelli were co-hosts of the Fan Cam.
+Since 2024, the parade has simulcastly streamed nationally on ABC News Live, Disney+, and Hulu.

-WPVI also broadcasts annual live coverage of Philadelphia's Pulaski, Columbus and Puerto Rican parades.
+WPVI also broadcasts annual live coverage of Philadelphia's Pulaski, Columbus, and Puerto Rican parades.

 Balloons

-Balloons have been created to represent a wide variety of characters from popular children's books, including folk tales; toys, comic books, animated movies (cartoons), TV series (such as Sesame Street), films and other genres.
+Balloons have been created to represent a wide variety of characters from popular children's books, including folk tales, toys, comic books, animated movies and cartoons, television series (such as Sesame Street), films and other genres.
 Increasingly over the years, the balloons have featured characters who have tie-in marketing of toys, games, and accessories.